-HIST 367 Atlantic Revolutions 3 credi
+Atlantic Revolutions 3 credits

 This course examines the causes, consequences, and inter-relatedness of the American, French, Haitian, and Spanish-American Revolutions from roughly 1763 to 1840.
 Topics covered include rights, slavery, social justice, political philosophy, and colonialism.
 Prerequisite: HIST 101 or HIS 110.